You are here: Home » Blog » Steel Strapping » Steel Strapping Guide: Uses, Sizes, Palletizing, and Safety

 Seals for Steel Strapping

 Seals for steel strapping, also known as joints or buckles, are the small metal clips that are crimped to join the ends of the strap, creating a continuous loop.
-The most common types are:
+To maintain secure joints, buyers should choose compatible steel strapping seals that match the strap size and application method.

 • Push Type Seals: Also known as overlap seal、Closed seal, pressure to deform clip and steel strap into metallurgical fusion,Tamper-evident design - Destructive removal required.
 Closed (Push-on) Steel Strapping Sealsare the best on the market.
 Closed Steel Strapping Seals are used for Steel Strapping application sinvolving round or irregular shaped packages suchas coils, pipe, coiled rod, etc. Strapping is used directly from the coil, threaded through the pusher seal and formed into a "lasso" or slip loop which isthen pulled hand tight around the package.